mbaze/LzssPack/README.md

 # LzssPack

 LzssPack is a simple command line packer primarily meant to be used for retro computing projects.
-It uses a simple compression scheme based on Lempel–Ziv–Storer–Szymanski algorithm.
+It uses a simple compression scheme based on Lempelâ€“Zivâ€“Storerâ€“Szymanski algorithm.
 The stream format was originally devised by Pavel "Zilog" Cimbal who used it in his Sinclair ZX Spectrum compression utility called Thrasher.